ehinium/Asus-ROG-Strix-G15-G512LV-OpenCore/README.md

  Tested on macOS Big Sur
  NOTE:
  - YOU MUST ADD SMBIOS DETAILS AND YOUR REAL MAC ADDRESS IN THE CONFIG.PLIST BEFOR USING.
- - The AirportItlwm.kext is for Big Sur only, use the Catalina version if you are not on Big Sur.
+ - The AirportItlwm.kext is for Big Sur only, <a href="https://github.com/OpenIntelWireless/itlwm/releases">use the Catalina version if you are not on Big Sur.</a>

  OpenCore 0.6.3